 No one likes being vulnerable.
-But as we celebrate Martin Luther King Jr., we’re reminded once again that nonviolence and vulnerability are necessary to effect real change in the world and in our everyday lives.
+But MLK reminds us that nonviolence and vulnerability are necessary to effect real change in the world and in our everyday lives.

 In The Quest for Peace and Justice (a lecture he gave when he won the Nobel Peace Prize in 1964), King said,